 During their Making Space residency, Kate's aim is to create more opportunities for community interaction within their creative process.
-This focus stems from a sense of loss they have experienced following the Covid lockdowns, rising living costs, community dispersal, and isolation caused by their disabilities.
+This focus stems from a sense of loss Kate experienced following the Covid lockdowns, rising living costs, community dispersal, and isolation caused by their disabilities.
 Kate seeks to explore how their research into ancient stone circles, local folklore, and archaeology can inform the community-building and storytelling aspects of their practice.
 They pose the following questions:

 This residency represents a step toward embedding community engagement into Kate's creative practice long-term.
 It also allows them to explore making more space for connection, collective world-building, and synchronicity within their artistic process.